Ralph Samuelson: Early attempts

 Samuelson's early attempts included using staves from wooden barrels and snow skis before he created new skis made of pine boards 8 feet long and 9 inches wide (240 × 23 cm).
 He bent up the front tips after softening the wood by boiling them in his mother's copper kettle.
 Gaining confidence on the water, he began jumping wakes, but broke the original skis (the remains of which were believed to be found on a beach on Pepin) in one landing.
 His slightly modified second pair still exists; today they are at the Lake City Chamber of Commerce, in Lake City, Minnesota.

-Samuelson first succeeded on June 28 by starting off wearing skis while standing on top of an aquaplane board, and then slipping one foot and then the other into the water.
+Samuelson first succeeded on June 28, 1922, by starting off wearing skis while standing on top of an aquaplane board, and then slipping one foot and then the other into the water.

 Ski jumping

 He attracted a lot of attention locally in the following days and weeks.
 On July 8, 1925, Samuelson went on to perform the first ski jump on water.
 He fell flat in his first attempt, but soon greased the launch platform with lard and succeeded on the second try.
-Also that year, he became the first speed skier as he found himself racing across the water at 80 mi/h, pulled by a Curtiss flying boat that flew just above the waves.
+Also that year, on August 27, 1925, he became the first speed skier as he found himself racing across the water at 80 mi/h, pulled by a Curtiss flying boat that flew just above the waves.